 You will have direct line management responsibilities for 3 members of staff and a total of 18 staff in the DM team as a whole

 The Development Management team comprises two Area teams and an enforcement team supported by a business support and technical support team.
 Each area team comprises 5 members of staff and you would report to the Area Planning Manager.
 Our approach is one of enabling development and early pre-application engagement to achieve good outcomes.
 The team regularly deals with all more than 90% of types of applications within statutory periods and we have a strong performance management ethic aligned to staff development through our annual appraisal process.
 The team was piloted to develop a Team Charter for how we will work well through the challenges presented by covid and there is a strong sense of togetherness and collaborative working.
 We work very closely with our Strategic Planning and Building Control Teams which all fall under the management responsibilities of the Head of Service, and there are opportunities for collaborating on policy development.

-- Previous experience of managing and mentoring staff in a Development Management team.
+- You will have previous experience of managing within a Development Management Service